Dual Diagnosis: Treating Co-Occurring Mental Health and Substance Use Disorders

 Understanding the link between mental health and substance abuse is crucial.
 Often, people with mental health issues might turn to drugs or alcohol as a way to cope with their symptoms.
 On the other hand, substance abuse can trigger or worsen mental health problems.
 It's a two-way street.

-At the same time, in the context of dual diagnosis, the main pillars of addiction recovery become even more vital.
+become even more vital.
 These include healing your body and mind, creating a supportive environment, finding strength in the community, and rediscovering your purpose.
 With these pillars in place, your journey becomes more manageable and the goal reachable.

 Challenges in Diagnosis and Treatment